JohanOhlin/divingintoazure/_posts/2019-04-02-configuration-providers-in-aspnet-core.markdown

 #### Customization

-If you need to customize the orders in which the providers are processed (since an imported value will override any previously imported values) then you can change this in the <code class="code">Program.cs</code> file.
+If you need to customize the orders in which the providers are processed (since an imported value will override any previously imported values) then you can change this in the `Program.cs` file.
 The following example shows how you can override and reconfigure the existing configuration.

 {% highlight csharp linenos %}
 public class Program